top of page

 “I understand.”

 The rain eased, falling softer now, like it knew it had done enough.
 Jake reached out and touched her hand—just once, gently—and she let him.
-His fingers were warm, familiar.
+His fingers were warm and familiar.

 “I still love you,” he said quietly.